ZacBlanco/zacblanco.github.io/education/social-psychology/notes-1.md

 **Random Sampling Vs Random Assignment**:

 - **Random sampling** is when the participants in an experiment are chosen from the population.
-- **Random Assignment** is what we call randomly putting participants into different experiemntal groups (control, etc.)
+- **Random Assignment** is what we call randomly putting participants into different experimental groups (control, etc.)

 **Statistical Significance**: if the probability of something happening by chance is less than 5% (.05) we usually say a result is statistically significant